Wanna break up with store-bought salad dressing? Try my take on an easy, all-purpose, homemade sun-dried tomato vinaigrette.

 How to Make This Dressing

 To make the dressing, combine all the ingredients [except the olive oil] in a standard blender, Vitamix, or Nutribullet, and blend until smooth.
-Add the oil at the very end to avoid over-processing it.
-Transfer the vinaigrette to a lidded container and keep in the fridge for up to 10 days.
+Add the oil at the very end to avoid over-processing it (it may become bitter if so).
+Transfer the vinaigrette to a lidded container, keep in the fridge, and use up within 10 days.

 Tips for Making the Best Sun-Dried Tomato Dressing